 NC, the son of Julian J. and Amelia Brown.
 He pledged Kappa Psi and was president of his first- and second-year pharmacy classes while a student at the University of North Carolina College of Pharmacy.
 He graduated in 1934 with a PhG.
-Hershel was married to Bessie Taylor Efland and operated a pharmacy in Hillsboro prior to his induction into the Navy.
-Originally assigned to the USS Cowpens (CVL-25), he was transferred to an evacuation hospital on Okinawa on July 10, 1945.
-Several pharmacy sources state that he died in action, however, official records note that he died as the result of an accident while driving an ambulance at night on August 2, just 4 days before the Enola Gay dropped an atomic bomb on Hiroshima.279 He was buried in the Efland Methodist Church Cemetery, Efland, NC.
+At one point he worked for People's Drug in Roanoke, VA; he married Bessie Taylor Efland in Richmond VA.
+Hershel operated a pharmacy in Hillsborough before his induction into the Navy.
+Originally assigned to the USS Cowpens (CVL-25), he was transferred to an evacuation hospital on Okinawa on July 10,

+1945.
+Several pharmacy sources state that he died in action, however, official records note that he died as the result of an accident while driving an ambulance at night on August 2, just 4 days before the Enola Gay dropped an atomic bomb on Hiroshima.
+He was buried in the Efland Methodist Church Cemetery, Efland, NC.

 PhM2c George Edward Buza (Service # 8207136) was born on May 3, 1919, in Shamokin, PA.

 His parents were Joseph and Mary Buza.
 George worked in a local pharmacy, Central Drug Store, during high school and at Devon Pharmacy in Philadelphia during college.
 In 1942, while a student, he married Esther Mary Kohlbraker.
 He was a February 1943 graduate of the accelerated class at the Philadelphia College of Pharmacy and Science.
 In May 1943 he was inducted into the Navy and assigned to the Tufts College V-12 Unit Navy Dispensary.
-His file at the NPRC contains his complete application for commission in the Navy in April 1944.
-Included were copies of his PCPS diploma, transcript, and Pennsylvania pharmacy license (Certificate 19002), letters of recommendation and commanding officer's endorsement.
+His file at the NPRC contains his complete application for a commission in the Navy in April

+1944.
+Included were copies of his PCPS diploma, transcript, Pennsylvania pharmacy license (Certificate 19002), letters of recommendation, and commanding officer's endorsement.
 The official response was succinct, with no reason given, stating that Buza did not meet the qualifications for appointment to the OCS program.
 PhM2c George Buza was subsequently assigned aboard the aircraft carrier USS Franklin (CV-13).
 On March 19, 1945, the Franklin sailed within 50 miles of the Japanese mainland to launch airstrikes.
-A Japanese plane managed to avoid the air defenses and struck the ship with two armor piercing bombs.
-Over 800 of her crew were killed, among them George Buza.
-Buza's name is listed on the Tablets of the Missing at the national cemetery in Honolulu, HI.
+A Japanese plane managed to avoid the air defenses and struck the ship with two armor-piercing bombs.
+More than 800 of her crew were killed, among them George Buza.
+Buza's name is remembered on the Tablets of the Missing at the National Cemetery in Honolulu, HI.

 Ensign Herbert Norwood Casad (Service # O-115066) was born in LaUnion, NM, on January